patakk/BlueBeGone/README.md

 To install BlueBeGone locally, follow these steps:

-1. Download the release zip and extract the BlueBeGone folder (or just clone the repo / download the zip, in which case you may want to remove the .git folder since you don't need it).
+1. Download the repo as zip and extract it, or just clone it.
+You may want to remove the .git folder since it's unnecessary.
 2. Open the Chrome browser and navigate to `chrome://extensions`.
 3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
 4. Click "Load unpacked" and select the folder containing the BlueBeGone Chrome extension files.